 One of our professional relationship therapists can help you both work out what is important to you in a relationship.
 They will ask you both what makes you feel and loved and how you like to show love to your partner.
 Being in tune with your partners love language is very important to the health of the relationship Because if you keep showing love in a way that is important to you but the opposite of what you partner is looking for, it can cause resentment on both sides.

 Whereas, when we are tuned in and respond to how our partner likes to feel loved, then it leads to a happy, fulfilling relationship for both parties.

-If you would like some professional help in understanding your love language in a relationship.
-Contact us at Online Couples Counselling Today.
+If you would like some professional help in understanding your love languages in a relationship.
+Contact us at Online Couples Counselling UK Today.
 Request an appointment